 The mugshot of Miguel Angel Treviño Morales, the captured leader of Los Zetas cartel.

-Miguel—or "Z-40," as he's commonly known—and his organizaton made a name for themselves by ordering the beheading of journalists who spoke out against them, orchestrating prison riots, and Miguel personally overseeing the massacre of hundreds of innocent migrants trying to make their way into the US over the Mexican border.
+Miguel – or "Z-40", as he's commonly known – and his organisaton made a name for themselves by ordering the beheading of journalists who spoke out against them, orchestrating prison riots and Miguel personally overseeing the massacre of hundreds of innocent migrants trying to make their way into the US over the Mexican border.
 The guy is like a highly vicious, Central American George Jung, only with a personal army that would rival that of a small country rather than a Hollywood biopic and an impressive collection of bad turtlenecks.

-The drug trade, i.e. the financial grease that keeps Mexico's cartels moving along, is unlikely to screech to a halt just because one man, albeit a very powerful one, has been arrested.
+The drug trade – ie the financial grease that keeps Mexico's cartels moving along – is unlikely to screech to a halt just because one man, albeit a very powerful man, has been arrested.
 In fact, Miguel's arrest is more likely to create a free-for-all in the scramble to control the drug market, inevitably causing even more of a bloodbath than when he was keeping tabs on everything.

-I called Steven Dudley from InSight Crime, an NGO that investigates the development of organized crime in Latin America, to ask him what Z-40's arrest means for the future of Mexico's drug trade.
+I rang Steven Dudley from InSight Crime, an NGO that investigates the development of organised crime in Latin America, to ask him what Z-40's arrest means for the future of Mexico's drug trade.

 Mexican marines, the same marines who caught "Z-40".
 (Photo via)

 VICE: Is the capture of Z-40 really “a major victory in the battle against drug cartels”?

 Steven Dudley: I don’t know what a "major victory" is for the war on drugs, to be honest.
 But it certainly is an important step in slowing the type of hyper-violence that this group – and this individual, in particular – promoted.
 Whether it will slow the flow of drugs, I don’t know.